SenshiSentou/sd-webui-state-manager/README.md

 If you'd rather save your entries manually, just turn off the toggle in the state browser panel, and use the second button on the top (⌛💾) to add them that way.

-# Known shortcomings

-Unfortunately there is no clean way to access gradio data on the client side, so all settings are saved and mapped by their UI label.
-If these labels ever change – whether by update or a different translation/ i18n language – old settings will no longer apply.
-This does unfortunately make this extension a bit fragile.

 # Installation

 Open your A1111 Web UI and go to `Extensions > Install from URL`.
 Paste in the link to this repo (`https://github.com/SenshiSentou/sd-webui-state-manager.git`), click `Install` and restart the web ui.
 Badabing badaboom, baby!